 The basic lubricant oozing mechanism of these types of guns is the same as the above-mentioned guns.
 The only difference is that they come with batteries that provide power to the gun to build up the required pressure for forcing out the lubricant.

-Buyer’s Guide: How to Choose the Right Grease Gun
+Buyer’s Guide: How to Choose the Best Grease Gun

 To buy the best grease gun on the market, you must keep in mind the important aspects that make it stand out.
 You have to keep the following factors in mind while selecting the best device for yourself: